Code-Institute-Submissions/janeyrinn-jp_trading_AprResub/README.md

 7. The Products page will have:

-        - A hero image image & text banner.
+        - A hero image & text banner.
         - A filter functionality for products.
-        - On load: cards displaying all product images, text and a link to order.
+        - On load: cards displaying all product images, text, and a link to order.
         - An order form.
         - A confirmation or error alert on submission for the form.

 8. The Contact Page will have:

-        - A hero image image & text banner.
+        - A hero image & text banner.
         - A google map displaying the premise location.
         - A messaging service.
         - A confirmation or error alert on submission for the contact form.
         - Informative text.

-9. The Contact Form wil have:
+9. The Contact Form will have:

         - The form will be black with white fields and a transparent button.
-        - A name, email and text area input.
+        - A name, email, and text area input.
         - All inputs will be mandatory and display an error message if a field is missing on submission.
-        - The border wil be yellow and of a 1-2px weight when hovered over.
+        - The border will be yellow and of a 1-2px weight when hovered over.
         - The submission button will have a Send it! value.
         - The button will be yellow on hover.

 10. The Search Bar will be:

         - White text and yellow on hover with a filter button.
-        - When the text or filter button are clicked 4 toggled buttons displaying product categories will appear below.
+        - When the text or filter buttons are clicked 4 toggled buttons displaying product categories will appear below.
         - These buttons when selected will filter the display by category.
         - An active button will be yellow, inactive will be white and yellow on hover, all with black text.

 11. The Order Form:

         - The form will be black with white fields and a transparent button.
-        - Fields will include : name, email, mobile number, product type, quantity and text area input.
+        - Fields will include a name, email, mobile number, product type, quantity, and text area input.
         - All inputs will be mandatory and display an error message if a field is missing on submission.
-        - The border wil be yellow and of a 1-2px weight when hovered over.
+        - The border will be yellow and of a 1-2px weight when hovered over.
         - The submission button will have a Send it! value.
         - The button will be yellow on hover.

 12. The footer will have:

         - The footer will be black with white text.
-        - The footer text will display copywrite information.
+        - The footer text will display Copywrite information.

  ## Technologies